Prediction intervals for neural network models using weighted asymmetric loss functions: Experiments and results

 We additionally experiment with longer forecast horizons required for the practical applications of our model.
-Figure~\ref{fig:longer_horizons} shows examples of forecasts with 7-day and 14-day horizons.
-We perform the prediction every 7 or 14 days, respectively.
+Figure~\ref{fig:longer_horizons} shows examples of forecasts with 7-day and 14-day horizons, i.e.~performed every 7 or 14 days, respectively.
 Quite surprisingly, the success-rate on our set of tested products remains high, namely 76\% of historical points lie within the analysed 7-day 75\%\,PI and 74\% of historical points lie within the 14-day 75\%\,PI.
 The starting and final days of the forecasts are marked by the grid, where they overlap.
 As expected, at these points we can see that the PI widens towards the end of the predicted period and narrows erratically as the new prediction period begins.